Hot Chicken–Where to Find It and How to Eat It

 It’s the oldest of the bunch, most legendary and heir to the hot chicken mythology.
 Locations in Assembly Food Hall in the Fifth and Broad complex and in south Nashville (5814 Nolensville Pike #110, Nashville, TN 37211).

-TIP If you’re going to Assembly Food Hall, the line is almost always much shorter at Prince’s than Hattie B’s.
+If you’re going to Assembly Food Hall, the line is almost always much shorter at Prince’s than at Hattie B’s.
 Case in point: I recently counted 45 people lined up outside the door at Hattie B’s vs. 2 people in line at Prince’s.
 Budget your time wisely, people.

 Within 3 Miles of Downtown